-‘The Office’ Premiered 12 Years Ago–Where Is the Dunder Mifflin Team Now ?
+‘The Office’ Premiered 12 Years Ago — Where Is The Dunder Mifflin Team Now?

 Speaking of Mindy Kaling, her hysterical portrayal of the insecure and chatty Kelly Kapoor added constant comic relief.
 Her own life mimicked her characters as she dated B. J. Novak off and on during the filming of the show.
 The two continue to work together on The Mindy Project, her successful comedy.
 Not to be outdone by Novak, she has also penned two books including the memoir Is Everyone Hanging Out Without Me?
 (And Other Concerns).

-Leslie David Baker hysterically portrayed Stanley Baker, the employee who would not have any of the new ideas that office manager Michael Scott tries on the team.
+Leslie David Baker hysterically portrayed Stanley Hudson, the employee who would not have any of the new ideas that office manager Michael Scott tries on the team.
 Since the show ended, you may have seen him on Key and Peele and Life In Pieces.

 If they ever made a Punchout!! movie, Leslie David Baker would make a great Doc Louis. pic.twitter.com/yNUNAH6Ia5